bigfix/developer.bigfix.com/site/reference/types/process.md

 # image file of &lt;process&gt; : file

 Returns a file object representing the image file used to launch the process.
 In some cases, this subproperty may not exist.
-For example, the &amp;quot;System&amp;quot; process does not have an image file.
+For example, the "System" process does not have an image file.

 # io other count of &lt;process&gt; : integer